NVIDIA/NeMo-Run/docs/guides/index.md

 4. **Packaging** - Understand how to deploy your code to remote environments
 5. **CLI Interface** - Create command-line tools for your workflows
 6. **Ray Integration** - Scale up with distributed Ray clusters
+7. **Administration** - Deploy and maintain NeMo Run in production environments

 ## What You'll Learn